How To Spend One Day In Split, Croatia: 3 Epic Itinerary Ideas

 Game of Thrones Croatia - Klis Fortress

-If you would like to spend more than just 24 hours in Split, consider staying another day and going on a day trip to one of the other great destinations in the area, places like Trogir and Klis Fortress.
+If you would like to spend more than 24 hours in Split, consider staying another day and going on a day trip to one of the other great destinations in the area, such as Trogir and Klis Fortress.

 As mentioned at the top of this post, Split is a central transportation hub and makes the perfect base to explore many of Croatia’s best islands and a few of the lesser-known islands like Šolta.

-You can get anywhere from Split, with various means of transportation.
+You can get anywhere from Split by various means of transportation.
 Consider a day trip to neighboring Trogir, the waterfalls of Krka National Park, which are relatively easy to reach, or a Dalmatian island like Hvar or Brač, for example.
 Plus, here are a bunch of other day trip suggestions from Split.

 How To Get To Split